grahamkerr/SuperSimpleStocks/README.md

 # SuperSimpleStocks

-<b>SuperSimpleStocks</b> is a code that models a very simple trading market.
+<b>SuperSimpleStocks</b> is a code written for python 2.7 that models a very simple trading market.

 <b>1) supersimplestocks.py</b>
 Contains three classes: Stock, Trade and Portfolio.
 Using these allows you to set up a collection of stocks with certain attributes, make trades on those stocks, and include those trades within your portfolio.